philtherobot/charge/stirrup/doc/design.md

 Stirrup wants to support binary file input/output.
 This can be achieved by reading and writing plain `char*` types.
 On the POSIX platforms, this works well.
 Binary input/output under Windows requires that the file handle be set in the "binary" to avoid getting the `LF` character converted to a `CR` + `LF` pair.
 This conversion will mess up the binary the program is trying to write.

-Stirrup makes the following decision": by default, all streams are text.
+Stirrup makes the following decision: by default, all streams are text.
 This matches the Windows C++ runtime-time decision and supports compatibility across platforms.
 A program written in Stirrup with its streams API is portable and adapts to the platform it is running on.
 Text files on Windows uses `CRLF` and `LF` on POSIX.

 Binary stream input/output is possible through another API.